AidenZhao/aidenzhao.github.io/_pages/about.md

 🔥News
 ------
 * *2024.8* One paper is accepted by PacificGraphics 2024!
+Congrats to Chunhao!
 * *2024.4* A talk is given on EuroGraphics 2024!
 * *2024.2* One paper is accepted by EuroGraphics 2024!
 * *2023.5* A talk is given on ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games 2023!